Frittola (meat dish)

-Frittula (frittola in Italian language) is a traditional Sicilian street food from Palermo.
-It is similar to the frìttuli from Calabria, but seems to use calf parts instead of pig.
+Frittola (frittula in Palermitan dialect) is a traditional Sicilian street food from the Palermo region of Italy.
+It is similar to the frittole from Reggio Calabria, but seems to use calf parts instead of pig.

 The waste left from the slaughter of mechanically processed calves includes bones that are ground for industrial use, and pieces of meat boiled at high temperature in large silos.
 After the meat is cooked it is pressed to remove moisture and formed into bales.
 This process, similar to lyophilization (freeze drying), can preserve the frittoli for years.